 - Adopt a healthy diet.
 Getting the adequate nutrients as well as maintaining a healthy body weight are important to reduce the risks of developing back pain.

 - Adjust the height of your chair in your office so that your arms are properly placed on the desk to reduce strain to your back or neck.
+Consider using an ergonomic chair to facilitate good posture.

 - Pay attention to your posture while you’re sitting at your desk and try to correct a slouching posture.